CARING FAMILY, S.C.

 Communication

 Effective communication is vital to good health care.
 Help us to help you by writing down pertinent issues you wish to discuss at your medical visit.
+Have al list of your medications with the date the refills will expire!!
 Have all necessary documents, both from the medical end (i.e.: prescriptions taken, shot records, abnormal test results), as well as from the business end (a current medical insurance card, both primary and secondary).
-Make sure to get all medication refills at your visit.
+Make sure you get all medication refills at your visit.
 Medications are not to be requested by phone, as you are expected back when refills are due.
+Any phone encounter with our providers may generate a charge.
+Despite great technologic and scientific knowledge, medicine remains an art.
+We need feedback from you when something isn't working (or if it works remarkably well!).

 Parking